-The criteria for balanced assessment systems, discussed above, reflect a tightly coupled system: information flows from the statehouse to the classroom to maximize efficiency and utility.
-This is a high bar likely beyond the capacity of most educational systems.
-In contrast, recent work on assessments of the Next Generation Science Standards (NRC, 2014; Marion & Penuel, 2017) brings loosely coupled systems into the discussion.
-Such systems have multiple levels of assessments-generally state summative assessments and modular interim assessments (potentially optionally administered)-all tied to the same learning targets and vision of learning science.
-Because information would not be shared across levels of the system, loosely coupled systems are less efficient in reducing redundancy and use of the same data for multiple purposes.
-A benefit of loosely coupled systems is that state and district assessment leaders must explicitly acknowledge that state tests, and perhaps interim assessments, should be separate from classroom assessment systems.
-This may stave off unintended negative consequences of state accountability on teaching and learning, such as narrowing of the curriculum, but this is contingent on the stakes associated with the accountability system.
-Further, loose coupling across Center for Assessment.
-Systems of Assessment.
-NCME 2019 (3/13/19)

-levels of the system clarifies that it is not for the state to fully define the components of a balanced system of assessment.
-Rather, it is up to district and school leaders to design and implement systems of assessments to best meet local needs in which state-provided resources may or may not fit.
+We now highlight ways that states can play a meaningful role in supporting systems of assessment.
+The criteria for balanced assessment systems, discussed above, reflect a tightly coupled system: information flows among the various components, from the statehouse to the classroom, to maximize efficiency and utility.
+This is a high bar, indeed, and likely is beyond the reach of most educational systems.
+In contrast, recent work on designing assessments to evaluate student learning of the Next Generation Science Standards (NRC, 2014; Marion & Penuel, 2017) brings loosely coupled systems into the discussion.
+Such systems have multiple levels of assessments-generally the state summative assessments and modular interim assessments-all tied to the same learning targets and vision of learning science.
+However, because the information would not be shared across levels of the system, such loosely coupled systems are not as efficient as ones where information from one level (e.g., classroom) could be used to support purposes at another level (e.g., accountability).
+That said, the benefit of loosely coupled systems is that assessment leaders must explicitly acknowledge that state tests, and perhaps interim components, should be separate from the classroom assessment systems.
+This may serve to stave off any unintended negative consequences of state accountability on teaching and learning, such as narrowing of the curriculum, although this is contingent on the onerousness of the accountability demands.
+Further, loose coupling across levels of the system clarifies that it is not for the state to fully define the components of a balanced system of assessment.
+Rather, it is up to district and school leaders to design and implement systems of assessments to best meet local needs.

-Turnover or Shifting Priorities Among Policymakers
+Turnover, or Shifting Priorities, Among Policymakers

+The transient nature of educational leadership is familiar to all.
 Most state education chiefs have been in office for fewer than three years, similar to the average tenure of large-district superintendents.
-This turnover rate can bring frequent shifts in policy priorities.
+Unfortunately, the policymaker turnover rate can bring considerable shifts in policy priorities.
 Further, changes in political climate can make untenable what were previously acceptable policies and practices.
-Dealing with political differences is a formidable challenge, and we are concerned that much of educational reform is personality-driven rather being sustained through explicit principled frameworks.
-Therefore, we advocate creating long-term structures such as policy documents (perhaps even legislation), long-serving and apolitical assessment advisory committees, and significant increases in state and district assessment expertise.
+Dealing with political differences is a formidable challenge, and we are concerned that much of educational reform is personality-driven rather being sustained through explicit frameworks.
+Therefore, we advocate for trying to create long-term structures such as policy documents (perhaps even legislation), long-serving and apolitical Center for Assessment.
+Systems of Assessment (9/24/18).

+assessment advisory committees, and significant increases in assessment expertise around the state.